SNOmad1/Cardinal-Project/README.md

   - Web technology is platformless.
 It is flexible and accessible.
 It is modern, fast, reliable, and without a corporation gatekeeping an app store.
 Cardinal apps are designed to run platformless first, i.e., no native app, instead just running in some web browser.
 By designing for the web first, more code covers more platforms.
   - Native apps are used to wrap the web apps, to provide them with system functionality that web apps don't normally have.
 File system access, multiprocessing, better databases, and much more.
 - **Privacy above all**
-  - Nothing in the apps is tracked.
-Nothing is sent to a server.
-There's no bundled analytics software.
+  - All apps are free of tracking, marketing, and ads.
+No "Updgrade Now!" buttons.
+No paywalled features.
+No phoning home.
+No crypto mining.
+No bundled analytics software.
 No email address or account required.
 The apps should feel like modern old school software.
 - **Offline first**
-  - Building on the modern old school approach, Cardinal apps are all designed around never having internet access.
-The UI shouldn't feel lacking just because the user doesn't want to download hundreds of artist images or album covers.
+  - Building on the modern old school approach, the apps are designed around never having internet access.
+The UI's shouldn't feel lacking just because the user doesn't want to download artist images or album covers.

 ## Early Access Considerations